alphagov/pp-puppet/README.md

 ```

 Vagrant will run the Puppet provisioner against the node when it boots up.
 Nodes should look almost identical to that of a real environment, including
 network addresses.
 To access a node's services like HTTP/HTTPS you can point
 your `hosts` file to the host-only IP address (eth1).

 Physical attributes like `memory` and `num_cores` will be ignored because
 they don't scale appropriately to local VMs, but can still be customised as
 described below.

+## Tests!

+The intention is that this repo refers to external well-tested modules via the Puppetfile.
+Given that, the tests for the puppet code in the `manifests` directory are deliberately minimal.
+Running `bundle exec rake test` will:

+1. Check that no nasty lint has been introduced into the puppet code
+2. Run rspec-puppet to test that the individual machine manifests compile
+3. Check that the Puppetfile does not contain any references to `git@github` style URLs

+## Building a .deb file from the Puppet code

+There is support for building a .deb package of the Puppet code, with the intention of deploying
+this and any environment-specific hiera data (from `pp-puppet-secrets`) to the environment.
+You can
+build a debian package with `BUILD_NUMBER=212121 bundle exec rake deb`, however the exact mechanism
+for deploying this to an environment is yet to be defined.

 ### Bringing up the MongoDB cluster